sevonj/sfontplayer/README.md

 ![image](packaging/res/screenshot_3.png)

 - **MIDI Inspector**
+   Inspect your MIDI files in detail and mess with them

+  - **Event Browser**
     Examine MIDI files at event level

+  - **Preset Mapper**
+    Remap patches.
+Useful when the soundfont and MIDI file don't use the same patch map (e.g. [General Midi](https://en.wikipedia.org/wiki/General_MIDI#Program_change_events))

+  - **MIDI Renderer**
+    Render your MIDI file to audio

-...and more coming up!
+...and more to come!

 </details>